sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 show ntp association
 ```

-This displays the output of "ntpq -np" command.
+This command displays the output of "ntpq -np" command.

 #### 1.1.1.5 Overall Behavior related to NTP source interface and NTP vrf
 ##### When mgmt VRF is configured
 a.if no ntp vrf is configured, ntp service starts in mgmt VRF context by default
 b.if "mgmt" is configured as NTP vrf, ntp service starts in mgmt VRF context
-c.if "default" is configured as NTP vrf, ntp service starts in default vrf context
+c.if "default" is again configured as NTP vrf, ntp service starts in default vrf context

 ##### When mgmt VRF is not configured
 ntp service always starts in default vrf context

 ##### NTP source interface related
-a.if NTP source interface has ip configured, ip address of this interface will be used as source ip for all ntp packets
+a.if a NTP source interface has IP address configured, the IP address will be used as source ip for all NTP packets exchanged with the respective NTP servers/clients
-b.if NTP source interface has no ip configured, it is treated as if no ntp source interface is configured
+b.if a NTP source interface has no IP address configured, it is not being considered as an NTP source interface

 #### 1.1.1.6 NTP authentication configuration
 NTP authentication enables an NTP client or peer to authenticate time received from their servers and peers.